 By Bory Odype

-Even worse, some of you have probably been forced to survive a long trip on over-salted crisps and peanuts because the airline has forgotten to load the vegan meal you pre-ordered onto the plane.
-In fact, due to one unlucky traveller’s complaint about being fed just that on a long-haul Thomas Cook flight, the Vegan Society launched Vegan on the Go, a campaign to help travellers find the best companies for vegan food, and travel companies understand that vegan food is in demand and easy to make, too!
+Even worse, some of us have been forced to survive a long trip on over-salted crisps and peanuts because the airline has forgotten to load the vegan meal you pre-ordered onto the plane.
+In fact, due to one unlucky traveller’s complaint about being fed just that on a long-haul Thomas Cook flight, the Vegan Society launched Vegan on the Go, a campaign to help travellers find the best companies for vegan food, and to help travel companies understand that vegan food is in demand – and easy to make, too!

 The Worst and Best Airlines for Vegan Food

 Apparently, no one gets ANY food on domestic flights in the USA unless they opt to pay extra for a cold ham sandwich, or cheese and crackers that haven’t been sold out.
 Vegan options are few and far between: think salted nuts, chips or candy.
 North American airlines only serve free food on international flights over six hours long, as I discovered much to my chagrin on a flight from Los Angeles to Toronto.
 And guess what?
 There were no paid vegan options at all from Air Canada on that flight.
 Not cool!

 Travelling is stressful enough without having to starve for six hours or more on a plane.
 Personally, the food on a long haul flight makes a huge difference to me, which is why I’ve compiled this list of the best airlines for vegan food.

 Like American Airlines, United will not wow you with innovative flavours – you’re likely to get a lot of starchy food such as steamed chickpeas or lentil curries or mixed veggie rice with tofu (which, since it’s American, will be GMO.
 Yuk).